• Skip to primary navigation

 Claire

-A light and super healthy lunch or summer dinner, this low histamine vegan power bowl is plant-based and dairy-free.
-It is a really adaptable recipe so change up the vegetables, grain and toppings to your preference!
+A light and fresh lunch or summer dinner, this low histamine salad bowl is plant-based and dairy-free.
+It is a really adaptable recipe so change up the vegetables, grains and toppings to your preference!

 5 from 3 votes